How Much Can You Negotiate Off a New Build House?

 Do New Build Houses Cost More than Others?

 New build homes cost more due to the premium that is added to the sale price.
-The average cost of a new build including the premium is £425,047 in England, excluding London.
+The average cost of a new build including the premium is £425,047 in England (excluding London).
 The price is substantially higher than the average cost of £277,000 for existing properties.
 This makes new builds 53% more expensive than older properties on average.

 You will have to pay a premium because new builds are brand-new houses that have not been lived in.
-Developers may also offer a guarantee or New Home Warranty for a set period of time to ensure the property is worth the investment.
+Developers may also offer a guarantee or New Home Warranty for a set period to ensure the property is worth the investment.

 Another factor that drives the price up for new builds is making the properties more energy efficient.
 While the upfront cost may be higher, eco-friendly solutions such as solar panels can incur lower bills.
 The low maintenance costs can save you money in the long run.